 We expect an athletic training student to be present and active in all academic and clinical roles as part of his/her overall education; failure to do so results in a student compromising his/her own educational experience.
 Students will be allowed to hold part time jobs outside of the ATP only if the job does not interfere in any way with the assigned responsibilities as determined by the ATP staff.
 Clinical education and field experiences take place primarily from 5:00 a.m. to 8:00 a.m., approximately 1:00 p.m. to 6:00 p.m., or 6:00 p.m. to 9:30 p.m., depending upon the clinical assignment.
 On occasion these may meet earlier in the morning, depending on the practice schedules of the athletic teams that are included as part of the field experience.
+Students are also required ONE hour of clinic work a week.
+This hour is a part of their clinical class.
 Students desiring to secure a part time employment situation must take this into account when scheduling their time.
 Although the program and staff understand students look for part time employment to assist with financing their education, the student will not be released from clinical education experiences and must meet all requirements of the ATP as a primary commitment.